Tour of Idaho

 Creek Road.
 From here it is a 25-mile out and back to the summit

 intersection of Challis Creek and Valley Creek.
-If, for some reason, the Pat
+If for

 Creek/Eddy Creek trail

-is closed, the Darling Creek trail, a few miles east, is a perfectly
+is closed the Darling Creek trail, a few miles east, is a

 follow the Eddy Creek/Camas Trail (4134) a few miles to Eddy Basin.